Our team looks back at a decade of change and discusses what's next in our evolution

 156 mobile network operator signatories of the Humanitarian Connectivity Charter, operating in over 108 countries

 mAgri, rebranded AgriTech, launches its Innovation Fund to scale digital solutions for the agricultural last mile and improve smallholders’ financial inclusion, livelihood and climate resilience

-The work of Mobile for Development impacts the lives of 58 million people and counting…
+The work of Mobile for Development impacts the lives of more than 93 million people and counting…